keostrife/babyNode/README.md

 3. SERVER notify CLIENT to import the javascript code and provide the routed URL

-4. CLIENT will create a new <script> tag with src = routed URL, and than append that script tag to <head>
+4. CLIENT will create a new &lt;script> tag with src = routed URL, and than append that script tag to <head>

 5. CLIENT run the newly imported javascript code automatically.